hyrious/esbuild-plugin-commonjs/README.md

   let your package manager show warnings, but we actually not depend on `rollup`.
   You can copy the `.pnpmfile.cjs` in this repo to hide the warnings if you are using pnpm, or live with them.
+- Tree-shaking is not supported on re-exports because the converted esm code is not able to let esbuild shake it.

 ## Usage